malramsay64/phd-thesis/05_Crystal_Melting/methods.md

 box, with the vertical bars being the simulation box.
 Particles outside the new box are wrapped into the missing regions on the opposite side.

+The conversion to the orthorhombic shape is done by moving the shifted regions as shown in @fig:ortho_rhombisation.
+This does result in the neighbours of the top and bottom layers changing which requires a careful choice of the number of overall layers so the orthorhombic configuration is favourable.

 ```text
    ____________________
   | /               | /